raagulmanoharan/Jarwiz/README.md

 The app uses Vite for fast development and hot module replacement.
 All UI components are built as separate modules for maintainability.

 ### Key Files
-- `main.jsx` - Main app component with TLdraw integration
+- `main.jsx` - Main app component with TLdraw integration and custom file handlers
 - `Header.jsx` - Floating header with editable title
 - `AskInput.jsx` - Smart expandable input with keyboard shortcuts
+- `ExcelTable.jsx` - Interactive table component with pagination
 - Custom CSS files for each component with consistent design tokens

 ## License